CarlosLunaMota/MedianSort/README.md

 ## License

-Some days ago I was looking for a practical comparison-based sorting algorithm such that:
+Some days ago I was looking for a comparison-based sorting algorithm such that:

  * Uses `O(1)` space (strictly) to sort an array.
- * It is fast in practice.
+ * It is fast in practice (and works faster in partially sorted arrays).

-After doing some research I was unable to find an algorithm that satisfies all both conditions at once so I had to (re)invent **MedianSort**.
+After doing some research I was unable to find a satisfying algorithm so I had to (re)invent **MedianSort**.

 After another round of research I found that the algorithm was already known (as you can expect from such a simple idea) but poorly divulgated.

-So far, I've been able to find just ONE reference to **MedianSort** in the
+So far, I've been able to find just ONE reference to **MedianSort** in the literature (please, provide more references if you are aware of them):

-literature: A recursive version of **MedianSort** appeared in the first edition of the book "Algorithms in a Nutshell" by George T. Heineman, Gary Pollice and Stanley Selkow.
+A recursive version of **MedianSort** appeared in the first edition of the book _Algorithms in a Nutshell_ by George T. Heineman, Gary Pollice and Stanley Selkow.

 But, since a recursive version of **MedianSort** has no advantage over QuickSort, the algorithm dissapeared from the second edition and fell into an unjustified oblivion.

 This PUBLIC DOMAIN prototype aims to correct that situation.
 Use this code as you see fit.